karolinkas/meAndAllTheOthers/README.md

 # Me & all the others

 ## c9
+1. Get an invitation to collaborate on github and accept it
-1. Set up new workspace from exisiting git source - https://docs.c9.io/docs/create-a-workspace.
+2. Set up new workspace from exisiting git source - https://docs.c9.io/docs/create-a-workspace.
 Use the 'Git source' approach as specified.
-2. Connect and push to github - Open your project : https://ide.c9.io/username/project and in the bash terminal:
+3. Connect and push to github - once step 2 has set up the workspace in the bash terminal write:
  a) git init
  b) (make some change)
  c) git add .
  d) git commit -m "first commit"
- e) git remote add origin https://github.com/username/project.git
+ e) git remote add origin https://github.com/karolinkas/meAndAllTheOthers.git
- f) git push -u origin master
+ f) git push

 ## During development: